-This blog describes different approaches to SSH tunneling along with practicle examples.
+This blog describes different approaches to SSH tunnelling along with practical examples.
 Something that is often not understood or remembered – hopefully you find it helpful.

-If you would like to know more about how to implement modern data and cloud technologies into to your business, we at Digitalis do it all: from cloud and Kubernetes migration to fully managed services, we can help you modernize your operations, data, and applications – on-premises, in the cloud and hybrid.
+If you would like to know more about how to implement modern data and cloud technologies into your business, we at Digitalis do it all: from the cloud and Kubernetes migrations to fully managed services, we can help you modernize your operations, data, and applications – on-premises, in the cloud and hybrid.

 Tunnelling with SSH

 In the world of server administration, SSH is the de-facto standard tool for securely logging into servers and getting command-line access but with a bit of imagination, there is much more you can do with it.
 This article assumes that you are already familiar with using SSH to login to machines but there are more features outlined here that you may not be aware of.

 One of the most useful features of SSH is that it not only creates a secure connection between you and a remote server but it also allows you to forward TCP connections over the same secure link as your shell access.
 This can be used to create a secure tunnel for any service that works over TCP, common examples being HTTP services and databases.